Zicero/Address-Book/README.md

-# Bank-Database-UI
+# Address Book
-A simple database UI written in C
+A simple app to keep track of addresses written in C